progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--When you’ve decided to cut a release, you’ll probably want to drop a tag so you can re-create that release at any point going forward.
 You can create a new tag as I discussed in Chapter 2.
 If you decide to sign the tag as the maintainer, the tagging may look something like this:-->

-Wenn Du einen Release herausgeben willst, ist es empfehlenswert, einen Tag dafür anzulegen, so daß man den jeweiligen Zustand der Historie jederzeit leicht wiederherstellen kann.
+Wenn Du einen Release herausgeben willst, ist es empfehlenswert, einen Tag dafür anzulegen, sodass man den jeweiligen Zustand der Historie jederzeit leicht wiederherstellen kann.
 Wir sind bereits in Kapitel 2 auf Git Tags eingegangen.
 Wenn Du als Betreiber den neuen Tag signieren willst, könnte das wie folgt aussehen:

 	$ git tag -s v1.5 -m 'my signed 1.5 tag'
 	You need a passphrase to unlock the secret key for